jcu-eresearch/literate-metadata/mcp2/mcp2.md

 ##### Creative Commons licences

 MCP adds a constraint type `MD_Commons`, used to represent a licence selected from a common licence set such as Creative Commons.
+This tag is not mandatory, but the AODN user guide suggests that it may become mandatory in a future version of the spec.

 An attribute is required specifying the commons type (the two acceptable values are `Creative Commons` and `Data Commons`).
 Four child tags are mandatory inside a `MD_Commons` tag:

 - `licenseName` a string naming the licence
 - `licenseLink` a URL linking to the licence text